 The word geography originates from the Greek word geographia which, in turn, is comprised of the Latin words for earth (gēo-) and writing (-graphia): writing the world.
-In this reading list, which is adapted from a second-year university course that I taught in early 2018, I considered places and spaces and locations and sites at different scales.
+In this reading list, which is adapted from a second-year university course that I taught a few years ago, I consider places and spaces and locations and sites at different scales.
 The geographies written here start with the body, moving up into the home, then the street, the city, the state, other places, and finally, outer space.

-The texts that I have chosen are examples that offer thoughtful responses to questions such: What is the author’s place?
+The texts that I have chosen are examples that offer thoughtful responses to various questions: What is the author’s place?
 How do we locate ourselves in these texts and how do we relate to them?
 How does geography produce and re-produce space?
-How do others — and ourselves — write the world into being?
-I also wanted to explore how writing about sites at different scales revealed connections and other ways of writing: What do writings about the city unfold about our understanding of the body?
-How can our approach to outer space explain what happens in the home?
+How do we — and others — write the world into being?
+I also want to explore how writing about sites at different scales reveals connections and other ways of writing: What do writings about the city unfold about our understanding of the body?
+How can our approach to public space explain what happens in the home?

 The Skin I’m In

 In this important Toronto Life article, Cole describes how his body — a black man’s body — makes him hypervisible and vulnerable to state violence in a city that lays claim to being “a post-racial city, a multicultural utopia.”

 It’s In My Blood, My Face — My Mother’s Voice, the Way I Sweat

 This Bridge Called My Back: Writings by Radical Women of Color